zanzo420/WpfHexEditorControl/README.md

 Not for now.
 When control is more powerful ;)

 ## Features
-- Alpha stage of this control. feature will be updated
+- Alpha stage of development. feature will be updated...

 ##Release Notes
 New in version 0.1.0